-The prevalent mode of heat transfer will probably be conduction, as the temperature differential in °K is not great enough to effect efficient heat transfer, assuming a temperature to the fourth power (T4) radiation rate.
-Forced evaporation will likely be prevalent in the evenings.
+The prevalent mode of heat transfer will probably be conduction, as the temperature differential in °K is not great enough to effect efficient heat transfer, assuming a temperature to the fourth power (T4) radiation rate and a night time space radiation temperature of 4°K. Forced evaporation will likely be prevalent in the evenings, when local wind blown mist is prevalent in tradewind conditions.
 There will be some heat gathering by the array, as it will be exposed to the sun all day long, but backflow valves will prevent a thermal siphon effect from occurring.
+An integral temperature/pressure valve on the array will allow for steam blow off, should the panel boil the coolant in the daytime.

 Flow rates will be determined by a Steca TR0603MCu unit, a second generation solar "delta T" unit modified for this purpose, with an integral triac motor control.
-The unit is capable of sensing temperature at the hot and cold ends of each of the three critical points (tank, Air handler, radiant array) and responding with a variable pump speed to optimize heat exchange, while preserving energy expended.
-Flow rate is also measured and allows for setpoint and deadzone settings.
+The unit is capable of sensing temperature at the hot and cold ends of each of the three critical points (storage tank, air handler unit, radiant array) and responding with a variable pump speed to optimize heat exchange, while preserving energy expended.
+Flow rate is also measured and allows for set-point and dead-zone settings.
 Data from parallel sensors at each location, as well as the desktop heat exchanger are integrated into the brain system for logging and supplementary activation of pumps and/or fans.